balticano05/SenlaGitSql/README.md

-# SenlaIoc
+# SenlaJDBC
 Senla's task.
-Implementation of my online store with spring.
+Implementation of the repository using the aspect.
 ---
 Full name: Yasiukevich Aleksey Yasiukevich